Narrative, Fiction and the Novel

 - The Scottish Parliament

-This will provide you with a number of benefits such as theatre visits, networking opportunities, guest speakers, and work experience opportunities.
-For students interested in working in the creative industries or in literary research in particular, these experiences are invaluable.
+Associations such as those ones listed above provide you with a number of benefits such as theatre visits, networking opportunities, guest speakers, masterclasses, workshops, and work experience opportunities.

 What you need to know